Everything You Need to Know About Medical Marijuana and Health Insurance

 Generally, prices are markedly lower in states that have legalized marijuana for medicinal and/or recreational use.

 If patients do not want to pay out of pocket or cannot afford the price of medical marijuana in their state, the other option is exploring drugs that health insurance does cover.
-There are currently a number of legal, FDA-approved synthetic cannabinoids.
+There are currently some legal, FDA-approved synthetic cannabinoids.
 These alternatives to medical marijuana include Marinol (dronabinol) and Cesamet (nabilone).
 As synthetic options, both drugs contain manmade THC, which occurs naturally in marijuana.

 Marinol, available as the generic dronabinol, is one completely legal alternative to medical marijuana.
 The FDA has approved this drug for treatment of nausea and vomiting related to chemotherapy and as an appetite stimulant in AIDS patients who suffer from weight loss.